Can LLM Agents Simulate Multi-Turn Human Behavior? Evidence from Real Online Customer Behavior Data: Discussion and Future Works

 \subsection{Future Works}

 Future research should move beyond treating reasoning traces as static supervision and instead focus on actively enhancing the model's reasoning abilities.
-One direction is to use reinforcement learning to improve the reasoning for action prediction accuracy, where better reasoning is defined by its ability to produce more accurate action prediction.
-Another direction is to train models to generate reasoning that more closely reflects human cognitive processes, so the reasoning itself can serve as a source of qualitative insight when analyzing or interacting with LLM agents.
-In addition to advancing reasoning, future work could scale up the dataset to improve robustness, incorporate user personas for more personalized simulations, and incorporate user intents with intent detection methods.
-Finally, incorporating vision-language models (VLMs) may enhance the model's understanding of graphical interfaces in complex web environments.
+One direction is to \textbf{use reinforcement learning to improve the reasoning for action prediction accuracy}, where better reasoning is defined by its ability to produce more accurate action prediction.
+Another direction is to \textbf{train models to generate reasoning that more closely reflects human cognitive processes}, so the reasoning itself can serve as a source of qualitative insight when analyzing or interacting with LLM agents.
+It would also be valuable to evaluate alternative reasoning trace generators beyond Claude-3.5-Sonnet, such as GPT-4 or open-source models, to assess how the choice of generator affects downstream performance.
+Additionally, we adopted a multi-turn conversation format where reasoning and action are generated in separate turns, which means the model fine-tuned with reasoning traces cannot be straightforwardly evaluated in action-only mode.
+Future work could explore using standardized reasoning tokens (e.g., \texttt{<think>...</think>}) to unify the training and inference protocols, enabling direct comparison between reasoning-augmented and action-only settings within a single model.
+Finally, our text-only setup using simplified HTML does not capture the visual cues (e.g., product images, layout saliency) that real users rely on.
+Incorporating vision-language models (VLMs) to process rendered web pages could better reflect actual human decision-making inputs and potentially improve behavioral fidelity.